 Description: Per the brewery website, this kettle soured Berliner-Weisse style brew was made to be an approachable sour ale bursting with blackberries.

-Appearance: It had a juice-like golden/pale yellow body topped by a fizzly white head.
+Appearance: It had a deep reddish-purple body with a bubbly off-white head.

 Smell: Tart blackberries with a hint of yeast in the background.

 Taste: Tart berries were the predominant flavor throughout, with a creamy, yeasty ending.